javanile/mush/README.md

 cd demo && ./bin/mush run
 ```

-In case you are ready for release your package, run
+In case you are ready to release your package, run

 ```shell
 cd demo && ./bin/mush build --release